-Why do I need to get my wisdom teeth removed?
+Why do I need to get my wisdom teeth removed in Mesa?

 Contrary to popular belief, not everyone has to have his or her wisdom teeth removed.
 In some rare cases, there are some people who have all 32 of their teeth and have no problems.
 However, the average human mouth is not big enough for all 32 teeth.
 The average human mouth will usually accommodate about 28 teeth, or 7 in each quadrant of your mouth.